Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 - Return to duty

 Check your state’s laws about when you may ask an applicant to submit to a drug and alcohol test.
-Most applicants are sent for drug testing after an offer of employment has been made.
+Most applicants take a pre-employment drug test after receiving an offer of employment.
 Employment is conditional upon the results of the test.
 You must tell the applicant in advance of your pre-employment drug testing policy and the consequences of a positive test.

 Some federal agencies, like the Department of Transportation, require companies regulated by them to run a random drug testing program.
-These are important for those working in safety-sensitive positions.
+Random drug testing is important for those working in safety-sensitive positions.

 But remember, the point of a random drug testing program is not to catch drug users.
 A random drug testing program exists to DETER substance abusers from working for you in the first place.